zammad/zammad-org/src/de/imprint.md

 # Imprint

-### Squint your eyes and discover something.
+## Zammad.org

-## zammad.org is a service provided by
+Zammad.org is a service provided by:

-Zammad GmbH
-Berlin, Germany

-### Post Address

-Marienstraße 18
-10117 Berlin
+Zammad GmbH \ Marienstraße 18 \ 10117 Berlin \ Germany
-Germany

-Trade Register: Charlottenburg, Nr.
-HRB 163946 B
-Place of office: Berlin (Mitte)

-## Represented by

-Martin Edenhofer
+Phone: +49 (0) 30 55 57 160-00 \ Fax: +49 (0) 30 55 57 160-99 \ Email:
+enjoy@zammad.com

+Managing Director: Martin Edenhofer \ Commercial Register Charlottenburg, No. HRB 163946 B \ Head Office: Berlin (Mitte) \ Sales Tax Identification No.: DE298516802

-## Source Code Owner of Zammad is
+## Source Code

-Zammad Foundation
+Source code owner (including zammad.org) is:

-Berlin, Germany
+Zammad Foundation \ Berlin, Germany

-### Post Address

-Marienstraße 18
-10117 Berlin
-Germany

-## Legal Note
+## Disclaimer

-No developers were harmed during the production of Zammad.
+Despite careful control of the contents, we do not assume any liability for the contents of external links.
+The operators of the linked pages are solely responsible for the content of their pages.